veroleded/gpt-assistant/README.md

 1. **Connect to Telegram**: Start the bot and follow the instructions for setup.
 2. **Команды**:
-   - /settings - настройка текущего диалога
+   - /settings - configure the current conversation
-   - /deletecontext - удалить контекст текущего диалога
+   - /deletecontext - delete the current conversation context
-   - /image - генерация изображений
+   - /image - generate images
-   - /newchat - новый диалог
+   - /newchat - start a new conversation
-   - /chats - выбор диалога
+   - /chats - select a conversation
-   - /role - задать роль ассистенту текущего диалога
+   - /role - assign a role to the assistant for the current conversation
-   - /start - описание бота
+   - /start - bot description
-   - /help - основные команды
+   - /help - main commands
-   - /account - мой профиль, баланс
+   - /account - my profile, balance

 ## Contribution